 A recent Federal Regulation and Audit finding now dictates degrees need to be conferred within 30 days of the last day of the term.
 This now makes it very difficult for the Degree Auditors to comply with the federal requirement if students are allowed to submit paperwork on the last day of the term.

 The suggested proposal would be to move up the deadline for final paperwork by two weeks to allow Degree Auditing to begin earlier.
 At the same time there will need to be a slight change to the rules for GA’s to ensure that the earlier deadline does not impact the continuation of the GA through the end of the semester.

+Carl Rivers from the Registrar’s Office will come to the next GFC meeting to answer questions.
+A vote on the proposal is planned for that meeting.

 Approval Processes for Catalog Changes